 Targeting an older, well-situated crowd, the atmosphere is very calm before 9 p.m. when the tent becomes a discotheque.
 Although rarely overcrowded, the tent is mostly closed during the evenings to enable bouncers to reject undesired guests.
 If you want to get in there, refrain from wearing costumes or funny hats.

-The tent is expected to start accepting reservation requests in January.
+The tent started accepting reservation requests on April 13th via its reservation form.
 Unfortunately, it's known for one of the most costumer-unfriendly reservation conditions.
-In addition to the minimum consumption that is not issues as beer and chicken vouchers but one single voucher for the whole table (which is actually illegal), you're required to pay an additional fee per person and a ridiculously expensive shipping fee.
+In addition to the minimum consumption that is not issued as beer and chicken vouchers but one single voucher for the whole table (which is actually illegal), you're required to pay an additional fee per person and a ridiculously expensive shipping fee.
+We also fear that requests including preorders for outrageously expensive menus are being prioritized.